Author: Yashkardin Vladimir

 That is, the value of 3FBF9ADD3746F67D we generally can not insert directly into the program code.

-But we can cheat and paste into the x = 0.123456789012346 +1 E-16.
 The resulting variable will be equal to 3FBF9ADD3746F67D (this is used in the example of dirty zero)

 Display or to a PC through the window is a number impossible.